 Note about the Manneback cluster

 Lemaitre3 is a cluster managed by CISM for UCLouvain users, but also for CÉCI users.
 Information about them is read on the CÉCI web site.

 Who is Manneback?

-Charles Manneback (1894-1975) was Professor of Physics at UCL and was a close friend of Georges Lemaitre.
+Charles Manneback (1894-1975) was Professor of Physics at UCLouvain and was a close friend of Georges Lemaitre.
 In 1947 he was the head of the mission who went to the USA to study computing machines with the aim of bringing back the knowledge needed to install the first supercomputer in Belgium.
 He naturally became the chairman of the Committee for the Promotion and Study of Electronic Mathematical Machines, which led to the creation of the "IRSIA-FNRS Machine", designed and realized by Bell Telephone Manufacturing Company (BTMC) in Antwerp.
 This machine was one of the first in the world to be designed for floating point calculation and was installed soon after 1950.